 'Doing hands-on projects in an innovative way'

 The C.O.M.B.
-Project began with a resolution passed by the City of Minneapolis in August 2015 to declare the area a pollinator-friendly community and encourage residents and businesses to adopt pollinator-friendly practices.
+Project began with a resolution passed by the City of Minneapolis (PDF) in August 2015 to declare the area a pollinator-friendly community and encourage residents and businesses to adopt pollinator-friendly practices.
 The Environmental Solutions grant allowed the city to purchase more than 200 shrubs and trees, as well as 150 pollinator patches — each containing about nine to 15 plants — of Minnesota-native grasses and wildflowers to be planted on commercial, multifamily residential, and community spaces throughout Minneapolis.

 By planting these — with the help of local groups and volunteers — the Minneapolis Health Department said it hopes to increase the native habitat that is lacking in an urban city environment, provide food and nesting materials for pollinators, and provide education and outreach to increase community awareness about the dwindling bee and pollinator populations.